-Enforcement Activity Description of Service Littering Pro active patrols across the borough enforcing against those commiting littering offences.
-Dog Fouling Pro active patrols across the borough enforcing against those commiting dog fouling offences.
-Fly Posting Pro active patrols across the borough enforcing against those commiting fly posting offences.
-Graffiti Pro active patrols across the borough enforcing against those commiting graffiti offences.
+Enforcement Activity Description of Service Littering Pro active patrols across the borough enforcing against those committing littering offences.
+Dog Fouling Pro active patrols across the borough enforcing against those committing dog fouling offences.
+Fly Posting Pro active patrols across the borough enforcing against those committing fly posting offences.
+Graffiti Pro active patrols across the borough enforcing against those committing graffiti offences.
 PSPO Enforcement Pro active patrols enforcing against those breaching the Grays Town Centre PSPO.
 Commercial Waste Duty of Enforcement of duty of care compliance on a Care Enforcement scheduled basis to support the in-house enforcement service.
 Fly-tipping Enforcement against fly tipping offenders on an ad-hoc basis to support the in-house enforcement service.
 Other Environmental / Anti- Enforcement in the case of Environmental social behaviour offences Crime/Anti-social behaviour, which will also include any new powers which come into force as appropriate

-- 4.2 The contract will require the contractor to complete the end to end process for all enforcement actions including Fixed Penalty Notice issues, collecting payment, administering representations, issuing reminder notices and compiling prosecution files. - 5.
-Proposed charge for FPNs relating to Environmental Crime and some aspects of ASB as enforced by internal and contracted Environmental Enforcement Services.
+4.2 The contract will require the contractor to complete the end to end process for all enforcement actions including Fixed Penalty Notice issues, collecting payment, administering representations, issuing reminder notices and compiling prosecution files.

-5.1 All FPNs for Environmental Crime and some aspects of ASB and related offences are set at the maximum permissable level and that charges are increased as legislation is amended to uplift the maximum permissable level.
-This will act as a deterrent to those who commit environmental crime, contribute towards the contracted enforcement service surplus and will support the Council's zero tolerance approach to Environmental Crime and ASB.
+- 5 Proposed charge for FPNs relating to Environmental Crime and some aspects of ASB as enforced by internal and contracted Environmental Enforcement Services. - 5.1 All FPNs for Environmental Crime and some aspects of ASB and related offences are set at the maximum permissable level and that charges are increased as legislation is amended to uplift the maximum permissable level.
+This will act as a deterrent to those who commit environmental crime, contribute towards the contracted enforcement service and will support the Council's zero tolerance approach to Environmental Crime and ASB.

-Offence Current FPN charge Current early repayment FPN charge Proposed early repayment FPN charge
+Offence Current FPN charge Early repayment FPN charge

-Littering £150 No discount None.
+Littering £150 No discount

-Dog Fouling £80 No discount None.
+Dog Fouling £80 No discount

-Fly Posting £150 No discount None.
+Fly Posting £150 No discount

-Graffiti £150 No discount None.
+Graffiti £150 No discount

-Fly Tipping £400 No discount None.
+Fly Tipping £400 No discount

-Commercial Waste Duty of Care £300 No discount None.
+Commercial Waste £300 No discount

+Duty of Care

-Commercial Waste Receptacle Offences £110 No discount None.
+Commercial Waste £110 No discount

+Receptacle Offences

-Domestic Waste Receptacle Offences Not currently used.
-Not discount None.
+Domestic Waste Not currently used.
+Not discount

+Receptacle Offences

-Breach of Public Space Protection Order (PSPO) £100 No discount None.
+Breach of Public Space £100 No discount

+Protection Order

+(PSPO)

-Breach of CPN £100 No discount None.
+Breach of CPN £100 No discount